ojhavk/ojhavk.github.io/index.md

 Lecturer (Assistant Professor), University of Reading, United Kingdom

 **Research Interest**

-I work on Machine Learning, Optimization, and Data Science. <br> I like solving Interdisciplinary Research Problems.
+I work on Deep Learning, Machine Learning, Data Science, and Applied Artificial Intelligence. <br> My work has been highly interdisciplinary in nature, especially in solving complex and challenging engineering and science problems.

 **Short Bio**